 Make the payment process easy

 Take enough money for a cash float for small ticket items but also offer other payment options so you don’t have to hear “I would love to buy this but I don’t have any cash” as a potential customer moves on to the next stall.
 Sign up for Square and accept contactless credit and debit cards, devices with Apple Pay and Google Pay and chip credit cards, too.
 The pocket sized reader connects wirelessly to your iOS or Android device and works with Square’s free POS app to enable you to take tap and go cards, NFC devices and chip credit cards.
-Process all major credit cards at 2.65% per tap, insert or swipe and INTERAC Flash® at 10¢ per payment (limit of $100 per transaction).
+Process all major credit cards at 2.65% per tap or insert and INTERAC at 0.75% + 7c per payment.

 Most communities, large and small, have a weekly farmers market.
 Vancouver has a network of non-profit farmers markets that take place across the city, Toronto has a market on every day of the week and Montreal is known for its many markets.
 Smaller rural communities also have active farmers markets that usually take place on the weekend.